As proof, digital marketing expert Javed S. Khan shared these statistics at a recent meeting of IABC/Toronto’s Professional Independent Communicators:

 - The subject line.
 “More than one-third of people open an email based on the subject line,” Javed told the group.
 Aim for 30 to 40 characters, six to 10 words.

-- Use the pre-header text, which is a preview line of nine to 11 words that shows up on mobile devices.
+- Pre-header text, which is a preview line of nine to 11 words that shows up on mobile devices.

-- Keep your promises.
+- Promises.
 If you promised monthly, don’t send weekly.
+Keep your promises.

-- Use social sharing buttons, which can increase the click-through rate by 158%.
+- Social sharing.
+Use social sharing buttons, which can increase the click-through rate by 158%.

 Once you send your email marketing, track the results.
 What’s being clicked?
 What isn’t being clicked?
 What day and time of day is your email usually opened?
 Identify engaged readers and move them to a VIP list.
 Identify those who don’t open your emails and try switching the day or time you send to them, or change the subject line.
 Ask those who opt out or unsubscribe why.
 Remove addresses that consistently bounce.